Frequently Asked Questions for People

 Q: What is a MOCA Card?

-A: MOCA Cards are a family of debit, prepaid, and gift cards powered by Visa® and issued under the MOCA program.
+A: MOCA Cards are a suite of debit, stored value, credit, and gift cards powered by Visa® and issued under the MOCA program.
 You can use any MOCA Card anywhere Visa is accepted.
 MOCA Cards are “smart” cards and let you do things that most debit cards won’t.

 Q: How is my MOCA Card different?